 A limited company is a separate legal entity in its own right.
 Limited companies can legally own property, commence legal proceedings, and even own shares in other companies, as per relevant Company Law.
 Companies can claim the right to a fair trial, to freedom of expression, and to property rights.
 This is why many Sole Traders & Partnerships tend to incorporate.

-As the company is registered at Companies House or Registrar of Companies, specific information regarding the business must be supplied and becomes published and therefore publically available.
+As the company is registered at Companies House or Registrar of Companies, specific information regarding the business must be supplied and becomes published and therefore publicly available.
 The following company information such as a list of Shareholders, Company Directors and any annual financial records.

 ‘Limited’ means that the Shareholders’ or members liability regarding any company debt are limited to the sum they originally paid for the shares in the company.
 Once they have paid for their dividends they have no further accountability in relation to the company’s finances.